jasonstubblefield/bedrock_summarization/README.md

 ## AWS Bedrock Summarization Example

-This code demonstrates how to do summarization on aws bedrock.
+This code demonstrates how to do summarization on AWS bedrock.

-# bedrock_summarization
+`python3 ./main.py`

+run the chatbot:

+`streamlit run chatbot.py`